 Multiple sexual partners may increase your risk of being exposed to the human papilloma virus (HPV), which has been linked to mouth cancer

 Use a sun-protecting balm/sunscreen on your lips.
 A diet rich in vitamins A, C and E can also provide protection against the risk of mouth cancer, along with plenty of fruit and vegetables

-Mouth Cancer Action Month is organised by the British Dental Health Foundation and takes place each year throughout November.
+Mouth Cancer Action Month is organised by the Oral Health Foundation and takes place each year throughout November.